 In addition to addressing the common issues mentioned above, another key strategy to address Shopping Cart Abandonment is Shopping Cart Recovery.

-Even checkouts which have been thoroughly optimized will see shoppers abandon their carts.
+Even checkouts which have been thoroughly optimised will see shoppers abandon their baskets.
 Cart Recovery attempts to bring these shoppers back into the Buying Journey.

 Below are three common eCommerce Cart Recovery Strategies